 - Inverted by Luigi's Mansion: Dark Moon.
 It was scheduled for a November 2012 release, then was pushed back to March 2013 for The Year of Luigi.

-- The Virtual Boy could qualify though it was rushed for different reasons as Nintendo didn't want to waste anymore resources with further development with them wanting to focus on the Nintendo 64.
-It was released far before it's creator, Gunpei Yokoi, felt it was ready.
-The system flopped and unfortunately Yokoi was given the blame and demoted to a desk job before leaving the company.
+- The Virtual Boy was rushed for different reasons, as Nintendo didn't want to waste anymore resources with further development with them wanting to focus on the Nintendo 64.
+It was released far before its creator, Gunpei Yokoi, felt it was ready.
+The system flopped and Yokoi was given the blame and demoted to a desk job before leaving the company.

-- There was also the issue of nVidia's contract to produce the original Xbox's graphics chip expiring, so Microsoft had to rush its next-gen console or else go an entire year without any console on the market.
+- The Xbox 360 was rushed to market to give it a year's head start on the PS3 and Wii.
+Reports are conflicting, but it seems clear that its hardware problems were known (although their full scope might not have been) and it was pushed out the door anyway on the theory that a year unopposed would balance out the cost of manufacturer-warranty repairs.
+There was also the issue of nVidia's contract to produce the original Xbox's graphics chip expiring, so Microsoft had to rush its next-gen console or else go an entire year without any console on the market.

 - ICO was Christmas rushed, but curiously only in the NTSC region.
 The end result was Yorda's AI being much worse (very bad considering that the whole game is essentially an escort mission with her being escorted) to the point of fan hatred at her stupidity and being considered The Scrappy, various bonuses and features being missing, puzzles being altered and made too easy, and truly awful cover art.
 Compare this to the un-rushed PAL region release, with much better AI for Yorda, a secret bonus ending along with other Easter Eggs and a very beautiful and distinct cover made by the lead designer of ICO based of the painting "Nostalgia of the Infinite".
 Because of the huge backlash from the NTSC version, the HD re-release was a port of the PAL version, but with the aspect ratio modified so it would fit NTSC TVs.